meceware/wapy.dev/README.md

     - You will need to set Github, Google and Resend API keys in the `.env` file.

-1. Run `docker-compose -p wapydev up -d` to start the database and server.
+1. Run `docker compose -p wapydev up -d` to start the database and server.
 Default environment is `production`, but you can change it to `development` if you want to via `NODE_ENV` variable in the `.env` file.

-1. Visit `http://localhost:3000` in your browser to use the app.
+1. Visit `http://localhost:3000` or your site URL.

 ## Contributing